irlnathan/s-grunt-docs/overview.md

 ];
 ...
 ```
 > By default, css files found in `/assets/styles` and its sub-folders is injected first.
 You can "hard-code" any styles you prefer and `sails-linker` will put any remaining css files it finds below.
+Also recall, that `.less` files are only compiled into `.css` (and then subsequently linked here) if they are imported via `importer.less` found in the `assets\styles\` folder.

-####sails-linker:devTpl _task_
+###sails-linker:devTpl _task_

 ```javascript
 ...